TomLippincott/ngram/README.md

 stack install
 ```

-The first time this runs will take a while, 10 or 15 minutes, as it builds an entire Haskell environment from scratch: subsequent compilations are very fast.
-The `ngramClassifier` binary will be installed in `~/.local/bin`, though you can also forego the `install` command and replace `ngramClassifier` with `stack exec -- ngramClassifier` in this guide.
+The first time this runs will take a while, 10 or 15 minutes, as it builds an
+entire Haskell environment from scratch: subsequent compilations are very fast.
+The `ngramClassifier` binary will be installed in `~/.local/bin`, though you can
+also forego the `install` command and replace `ngramClassifier` with
+`stack exec -- ngramClassifier` in this guide.

-## Basics
+## Testing

-Everything below is also illustrated by `scripts/run_tests.sh`, which uses small data files
+You can run a handful of tests by invoking `scripts/run_tests.sh`, which uses small
-included in this repository:
+data files included in this repository:

 ```
 $ scripts/run_tests.sh